-The feedback resistor labelled R28 makes the effect stronger and more pronounced, causing boost and even distortion in the midrange.
-The first Script Logo units does not include this component, later schematics (Block Logo) added it, finally the EVH model has an additional potentiometer to adjust the intensity of this factor.
+The feedback resistor labeled R28 makes the effect stronger and more pronounced, causing boost and even distortion in the midrange.
+The first Script Logo units do not include this component, later schematics (Block Logo) added it, finally, the EVH model has an additional potentiometer to adjust the intensity of this factor.
 Cutting the feedback resistor out makes the Phase 90 more balanced and smooth.

-The ouput signal has two notches where the original and the phased signal have 180 phase difference, creating signal cancellation.
-At the same time other frequencies will get the opposite effect, being reinforced when the input and phased waveforms have 0 or 360 phase difference.
+The output signal has two notches where the original and the phased signal have 180 phase difference, creating signal cancellation.
+At the same time, other frequencies will get the opposite effect, being reinforced when the input and phased waveforms have 0 or 360 phase difference.
 Feedbacking part of the output signal into the Shifting Stage chain will reinforce keeping the cancellation points.